Nateem/ckanext-datarequests/README.md

 You have two ways for creating, updating, deleting, viewing and closing a datarequest: you can use the graphical interface or the programatic API.

 ### User Interface
-If you prefer to use the graphical interface, you should click on the "Data Requests" section that will appear in the header of your CKAN instance.
-In this section you'll be able to view the current data requests.
+If you prefer to use the graphical interface, you should click on the "ร้องขอชุดข้อมูล" section that will appear in the header of your CKAN instance.
+In this section you'll be able to view the current ร้องขอชุดข้อมูล.
 In addition, there will be a button that will allow you to create a new data request.
 In the form that will appear, you will have to introduce the following information:

 * **Title**: a title for your data request
 * **Description**: a long description for your data request.
 You should include as much details as you can in order to allow others to understand you needs and upload a dataset that fulfil your requeriments.